openfaas/openfaas.github.io/_posts/2019-06-03-introducing-faas-nomad.md

 If you already use Hashicorp tooling such as Nomad, Vault or Consul, then a great Serverless experience is only one step away with faas-nomad, and I'd love to help you out with your journey.

+See also: Alex's post on OpenFaaS extensibility: [The power of interfaces in OpenFaaS](https://blog.alexellis.io/the-power-of-interfaces-openfaas/).

 ## Get connected

 Now over to you to get connected with the community on Slack.
 Comments, questions and suggestions are all welcome.